Skip to main content

 7 months

-Initial Enrollment Period window around your 65th birthday
+Length of the Initial Enrollment Period around your 65th birthday

-Part B late enrollment penalty added to your premium for each 12-month period you delayed
+Part B late enrollment penalty added per 12-month period you delayed

 65 million+